isabella232/autospotting.io/content/faq.md

 spot, unless configured otherwise in the CloudFormation stack parameters.
 This global setting can be overridden on a per-group level.

-You can set an absolute number or a percentage of the total capacity, also using tags set on each group.
+You can set an absolute number or a percentage of the total capacity, using tags set on each group.

 For more information about these tags, please refer to the Getting Started